Zarkantho/module_data/mongo-2.5.5_generated/storage/storage_layer_structure/README.md

 -------------

-## TODO: Name this group
+## Legacy Instance File
 One of the very hairy, very old parts of the server.
 Contains code for the DBDirectClient, which is an implementation of the "DBClientBase" class in the client driver.
 The DBDirectClient has the same interface as the client driver, except that instead of connecting over the network it is just doing operations on the local server behind the scenes.
 This also has code for the "BSONElementManipulator which is what allows us to do in place updates in the old code.
 It appears now that it is only used in updating the "expireAfterSeconds" field for a document in a TTL index.
 Also have random things like "getDatabaseNames" which just iteratest the db directory getting all the names of the files there.
-Also has the version of "inShutdown" and "dbexit" for mongod.   clarify relationship between instance.cpp and the various ops/* (insert/update etc)
+Also has the version of "inShutdown" and "dbexit" for mongod.
+Unfortunately, it also has the code to handle decoding incoming network requests on mongod.

 #### Files
 - src/mongo/db/instance.cpp   (mongod, tools)